isaiahtapia/Module_12/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```

-## Mock-Up
-The following shows the web application's appearance and functionality:

 ## License

 This project is licensed under the MIT License

-## Issues
-insomnia was giving me issues and so i took what we did from lecture along with xpert learning to build out the proper code.